-Overactive bladder can be difficult to control, and as a result many people with this condition dread big social events.
+Overactive bladder can be difficult to control, and as a result, many people with this condition dread big social events.
 The endless food, big crowds and unfamiliar facilities can keep your thoughts firmly tied to leaks and escape routes rather than fun and festivities.
 Fortunately, the right preparation, conscious eating and some clever choices can get you through Thanksgiving festivities without an embarrassing episode.

 Getting Through the Meal in Comfort

-Eating and drinking are main events at a Thanksgiving gathering, but these can also be your biggest hurdles.
-Lots of foods and beverage can trigger OAB symptoms, but not every sufferer has the same sensitivities.
+Eating and drinking are the main events at a Thanksgiving gathering, but these can also be your biggest hurdles.
+Lots of foods and beverages can trigger OAB symptoms, but not every sufferer has the same sensitivities.
 Do yourself a favor, and get to know which habits or ingredients stress your bladder, and how to avoid them without drawing too much attention to yourself:

 - Be careful with the bubbly – Festive occasions can call for champagne, but that’s a dangerous indulgence for OAB sufferers.
 After all, alcohol is a diuretic (which means it makes you urinate more often), and carbonated beverages can irritate the bladder even more.
-If you really want to join the beverage fun, a small glass of white or red wine and sip on it slowly to help limit your bladder response.
+If you want to join the beverage fun, a small glass of white or red wine and sip on it slowly to help limit your bladder response.

 - Stay hydrated – Yes, that's right — overactive bladder and dehydration do not mix.
-It may seem counterintuitive, but staying hydrated will actually help your OAB.
+It may seem counterintuitive, but staying hydrated will help your OAB.

-- Go easy on coffee and dessert – The caffeine in coffee, tea and chocolate is another known trigger for overactive bladder, so be extra careful around the dessert table.
+- Go easy on coffee and dessert: The caffeine in coffee, tea and chocolate is another known trigger for overactive bladder, so be extra careful around the dessert table.
 Herbal tea is a good alternative, and you may want to stick with a cookie or two for a post-feast treat.
 Remember that citric acid is also a bladder irritant, and while a lemon slice in your water might be fine, pass on more citrus-heavy sweets.

-- Stick to your guns, but be polite – OAB can be a pretty embarrassing condition, and sometimes what you choose to eat and drink can draw unwanted attention.
+- Stick to your guns, but be polite: OAB can be a pretty embarrassing condition, and sometimes what you choose to eat and drink can draw unwanted attention.
 If people insist that your plate isn’t nearly full enough, or begin to question your motive for abstaining from alcohol, offer a nice, short answer.

-Rather than make a string of excuses to defend you behavior, simply state that you’re happy with what you’ve taken, and try to steer the conversation in another direction.
+Rather than make a string of excuses to defend your behavior, simply state that you’re happy with what you’ve taken, and try to steer the conversation in another direction.
 It can be frustrating to deal with people who try to single you out, but in many cases, they’re only reacting to their own failing willpower at the buffet.
 When you speak confidently and play up your devotion to good health, those around you are more likely to respectfully stop their prying.

 How to Dress to Impress with OAB